How to Become a Judge in India After LLB

 Step 1: Earn a Bachelor’s Degree

-Description: After successful completion of 10+2, aspirants who want to become a Judge are required to get themselves enrolled in a bachelor’s degree.
-Completion of a bachelor’s degree in any discipline such as B.Com., BBA, BA, BCA, or B.Tech. is sufficient.
+After successful completion of 10+2, aspirants who want to become a Judge are required to enroll in a bachelor’s degree in disciplines such as B.Com., BBA, BA, BCA, or B.Tech. is sufficient.

 Step 2: Enroll in a Law School